NubeIO/rubix-ce-docs/docs/rubix-ce/setup/download.md

 :::

 # OS support
-Rubix CE is supported for Windows, Mac and Linux operating systems.
+Rubix CE is compatible with Windows, Mac, and Linux operating systems.

 ## Download

-For windows download the version build name called `windows` <br/>
+To download for Windows, look for the version build labeled as `windows` <br/>
-for example named `rubix-ce-0.1.1-ae3be517.windows.zip`
+For example, latest window version is labeled as `rubix-ce-1.0.0-rc.9-aca0493f.windows.zip`

 :::info get the Latest version
-On github `releases` page the newest version of Rubic CE will be marked with a Green **Latest** icon
+Nube iO GitHub `releases` page will indicate the latest version of Rubix CE with a green **Latest** icon.
 :::